Is the RSA driving theory test hard? 53% of people fail. We break down why, which categories are hardest, and how to pass first time.

 Right of Way questions have the lowest pass rate at 60%, followed by Roundabouts at 62% and Hazard Perception at 64%.

-There is no limit, but each attempt costs EUR 45 and you must wait for a new appointment slot (typically 2–4 weeks).
+There is no limit, but each attempt costs EUR 45 and you may apply for a new Driver Theory Test after three days.
+The next appointment depends on official test-centre availability.

 Yes, for most people.
 20 minutes per day for 3 weeks, covering all categories and taking 3+ mock tests, is usually sufficient with L-Plate.

-You pay EUR 45 again, rebook (2–4 week wait), and retake.
+You pay EUR 45 again, may apply after three days, and retake at the next appointment you can get.
 The true cost of failing including extra lessons and lost time can exceed EUR 190.